replicatedhq/kots/design/variadic_config.md

     * Vendor can use the values to amend
 1. BOTH
     * Customers can still specify variadic config information using the CLI
-    * Last-mile kustomization still works, or there is a technical path forward.
+    * Last-mile Kustomization still works, or there is a technical path forward.

 ## High-Level Design